viewstools/docs/Scopes/README.md

 1. Always start the scope name with a `when`
 2. The name of the scope can have spaces, but not special characters like dashes or parenthesis.

+## Javascript ternaries are no longer supported
+With the simplification of `when` conditions, ternaries like:
+`text props.isClicked ?
+'Nicely done!' : 'Go for it!'`
+are no longer supported.

+Read more about this point in our [Useful Conventions](Conventions/README.md) section.

 Reach out with questions via our [Slack Questions Channel](https://slack.viewsdx.com/).
 Mention `@views-tom` or `@dario` to make sure that we get your notifications.